IceRaptor/HumanResources/README.md

   * Faction loyalty
 * Hiring cost varies by planet tag *not* faction owner
   * Faction reputation influences the cost (if they are faction affiliated and you are hated, more expensive)
-* Firing events takes forever according to t-bone; profile when firing the event
 * skill distribution mu and sigma modified by planet tags
 * size distribution mu and sigma modified by planet tags
 * MechWarrior skill distribution to reflect our distribution